 There's no HDMI Input on this soundbar.

 The Bose Solo 5 can decode Dolby Digital via its optical port but will downmix it to 2.0.
 Dolby Digital 5.1 surround content is very common in most streaming platforms and Blu-rays.
-The not supported DTS is not widely common on its own, it is the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.
+The (not supported) DTS isn't widely common on its own; it's the fallback for the higher quality DTS-HD MA found on many Blu-ray discs.

 The Bose Solo 5 allows you to play content wirelessly, only through Bluetooth.
-So you can easily connect your smartphone or tablet for a great music experience, but you can’t connect to the network, or cast to the soundbar from Chromecast built-in or Airplay.
+You can easily connect your smartphone or tablet for a great music experience, but you can’t connect to the network or cast to the soundbar from Chromecast built-in or AirPlay.

 Unfortunately, due to the lack of Full HDMI In, you can't use this soundbar as a hub for your other devices.

 The subwoofer in this setup is included in the bar.
-There is no separate subwoofer.
+There's no separate subwoofer.

 The interface of the soundbar is very simple.
 There are only two discrete LEDs behind the grill.
 One serves as status light that shows that the soundbar is working, and the other one is for the Bluetooth.
-The lights flash when there is a change in settings.
+The lights flash when there's a change in settings.
 There are no controls on the soundbar.

 There are no controls on the bar.
 You can only control the soundbar through the remote.

 The Bose Solo 5 comes with a very versatile, and very large remote control that can also act as a universal remote.
 You can only control the soundbar with the remote as there are no controls on the bar.
 Once you change the settings, a small led light behind the grill will flash to indicate the pressing of a button.